britter/website/src/content/blogs/2024-12-20-hello-world.md

 ## Why I Made the Leap

-Having had the privilege of being a part of **Gradle, Inc.**, I’ve learned invaluable lessons on scaling engineering practices, optimizing developer productivity, and building strong, high-performing teams.
+Having had the privilege of being a part of **Gradle Inc.**, I’ve learned invaluable lessons on scaling engineering practices, optimizing developer productivity, and building strong, high-performing teams.
 I want to bring this experience to you, helping organizations and teams unlock their full potential by providing tailored, expert advice and solutions.

 I believe there’s a huge opportunity for businesses to improve how they build software, manage infrastructure, and develop their teams, and I’m excited to help you on that journey.